cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 ## Building the Ether wallet

-Our wallet will consist of two main classes: `Balance` and `Wallet`.
+Our wallet will have two main classes: `Balance` and `Wallet`.
 Let's implement each of these:

 Create a file named `balance.ts` in the `src/wallet` directory and add the following code: